 21 NCAC 36 .0302 ESTABLISHMENT OF A NURSING PROGRAM ‑ INITIAL APPROVAL

-(a) At least six months prior to the proposed enrollment of students in a nursing program, an institution seeking approval to operate a nursing program shall employ a program director qualified pursuant to 21 NCAC 36 .0317(c) to develop an application documenting the following:
+(a) An institution seeking initial approval to operate a nursing program shall employ a program director qualified pursuant to Rule .0317(c) of this Section.

 (1) a narrative description of the organizational structure of the program and its relationship to the controlling institution, including accreditation status.
 The controlling institution shall be an accredited institution;